Vladimir Ushakov

 Vladimir Ushakov (born 16 March 1982) is a Kazakhstani water polo player.
 At the 2012 Summer Olympics, he competed for the Kazakhstan men's national water polo team in the men's event.
 He is 6 ft 5 inches tall.

 As of 2021, Vladimir is the head coach of Surrey Water Polo, a high performance club that has acquired numerous medals from national competitions across Canada.
-He is known to be one of the best water polo and swim coaches in Canada.